piepdx/pie-cookbook/drafts/working-draft-tactical.md

 If you need help getting your head in the right place, read "[Why Y Combinator made all the difference](https://bold.co/public/why-y-combinator-made-all-the-zvgxjl?t=tihkgug)."

+## Encourage bonding among peers
+This is an important part of our program and one that we feel is often overlooked by others.
+We believe that we aren’t just graduating individual companies from our program, but collaborative groups who will improve and enhance our existing community.

+But this doesn't necessarily happen organically.
+It takes effort.
+And intent.
+That's why we've learned to put time into creating opportunities that enable those peer bonds to form, even on a short timescale.

+We've also learned that it’s important to use a range of bonding activities.
+A beer or cocktail is fine every once in a while, but it's important to break out of the startup stereotype.
+Plan activities that don’t just involve drinking.
+Heck, maybe even plan some activities that are healthy (gasp) or educational.

+The basic rule is: Be inclusive.
+And provide a range of options.
+Not every option will work for every participant.

 # Three months
 PIE chose to run our program for a three month intensive period.